Pine-ber-EE/ctf/write-ups/double-vision/index.md

 ![](./1.png)

 The results look very promising!
 From what I can see, the text read "bnsyjwhyk{oxcy_fqnls_ymj_nrfljx}".
 After running Dcode's cipher identifier and using Caesar Cipher to shift it five positions, I got "winterctf{jsxt_align_the_images}", which was the flag!
-My team ended up being the first team to complete this, nice!
+My team ended up being the first team to complete this challenge, nice!

 Thank you for reading this writeup!